The Kering Foundation launches a video series of women who combat violence

 Since 2016, the Kering Foundation has proudly partnered with Les Corner, through Her Fund, which supports the LGBTQI community in Hong Kong SAR, China.

-In the third episode, Jessica, a victim of domestic violence in a same-sex relationship, shares her journey to leave her abusive partner and rebuild her life.
+In the third episode, Jessica, a victim of domestic violence, shares her journey to leave her abusive partner and rebuild her life.

 Episode 4: Natalie, supported by Women's Aid